jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.0.14 March 29 2023 =
+Added updated entry meta Row block to the Posts- No sidebar pattern; moved patterns into Patterns directory; updated queries to five posts per page.

 = 1.0.13 March 27 2023 =
 Adjusted the Posts- No sidebar pattern to use a new structure.